img_sai.hero3

 Can I get any help while I’m waiting?

 Yes.
-Even while you’re on the home care package waitlist, you can access other support like CHSP, or download our local guide to access free care in the Mornington Peninsula.
+Even while you’re on the home care funding waitlist, you can access other support like CHSP, or download our local guide to access free care in the Mornington Peninsula.

 What does my priority level mean?

-Your priority level (high or medium) is determined by your Aged Care Assessment Team (ACAT/ACAS) based on urgency and your individual care needs.
+Your priority level is determined by your Aged Care Assessment Team (ACAT/ACAS) based on urgency and your individual care needs.
 This, along with your approval date, determines your place in the National Priority System and wait time.

 Can I speed up the process if my needs change?